kubevela/kubevela/vela-templates/README.md

 This is the stole place for

-1. Hold built-in CUE templates for Vela Core and Registry. `registry` and `internal` store these templates
+1. Hold built-in CUE templates for Vela Core and Registry. `definitions/registry` and `definitions/internal` store these templates

    To update definitions in charts and registry, run: